SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/07-Homework.md

 [image assetsSrc="Angular-Introduction-9.png" /]

-The `work()` function has to cycle trough the list of tasks and print the current one.
+The `work()` function has to cycle through the list of tasks and print the current one.

 The easiest way to do this is to shift the first element from the array and push it at the end.